John Cornbread Anderson

 John "Cornbread" Anderson is an American folk artist from rural Lumpkin, Georgia.
 He is known for his paintings of animals, particularly the guinea fowl, with large eyes.

 Biography

 Anderson grew up in the woods of the Mill Creek community in Lumpkin.
 He has held a variety of jobs, including being a butcher, a mechanic, a police officer, and manager of a farm.
 Both his mother and wife are visual artists.
 In 1995, he began to explore art by painting the animals (both from the farm and wild) and scenes he was so familiar with.
-He is Christian and has expressed concern with the loss of habitat for southern wildlife as Atlanta, GA expands.
+He is Christian and has expressed concern with the loss of habitat for southern wildlife as Atlanta, Georgia, expands.

-Anderson currently lives in North Georgia with his wife, Jana, and two sons, Poley and Isaac.
-His art has become his full-time job, and he is now a well known artist in the world of Southern Folk Art.
+As of 2015, Anderson lives in North Georgia with his wife, Jana, and two sons, Poley and Isaac.
+His art has become his full-time job, and he has become a well-known artist in the world of Southern folk art.